kgish/skillzz/README.md

 ```ruby
 categery = Category.find(this_id)
 ```

+Sure, I realize that I could have used the `depth` attribute for the same thing where values of `1, 2 or 3` correspond to `category, skill or tag`, but `name` strings are easier for me to read than raw digits.

 In order to make the search more efficient, the profile is `flattened` by serializing it into a string which is saved in the `flattened_profile` attribute.